qtnc/swan/docs/language-syntax.md

 Except that the *variable* is no longer available after the closing brace.
 An optional catch block is allowed, where the variable is still available.

+## Import and export
+The general syntax of import is: import *source* for *sourceName* as *destinationName*, ...

+- *source* is the place from where to import.
+It's typically a constant string indicating a file name to load.
+- *sourceName* is the name to import from in the source mapping
+- *destinationName* is the name of the variable to which the imported symbol will be affected to

+For exemple, by writing:
+`import 'file.swan' for src as dest` would load the file file.swan, search for an export named src, and put the imported symbol into the dest variable.
+After this statement, you can use dest as a regular local variable.
+A matching export written in file.swan could be èxport something as src`.

+Multiple symbols can naturally be imported at once from the same source with a comma-separated list: `import source for A as first, B as second, C as third, ...`.
+Of course, the as clause can be omited, in which case the destination and source name are identical.
+Import can also be used as an expression.
+In this case, `for` and `as` can't be used and a map is returned.
+This can be useful for dynamic imports, i.e. `var file = 'some.swan', map = import file`.

+To be able to import symbols from another source, they have to be explicitly exported first.
+The export keyword can be used in several ways:

+- export *expression* as *exportName*
+- export class *ClassName* { ... }
+- export function *functionName* (arguments) { ... }
+- export var *variableName* = *expression*

+With the first syntax, the given expression is stored in the exporting symbols with the given name.
+The second, third and fourth syntaxes respectively declare a class, function or serie of local variables.
+They are both stored in exporting symbols and normally usable in the current file.
+When using the export keyword, a local variable *exports* is automatically created to hold a map of exported symbols.

 ## Miscellaneous syntax suggars
 ### Implicit map
 When the last parameter of a function is a map, you can omit the encosing braces when calling it: